zzitroo/wailea/README.md

 ·        What would you change in the exercise and/or process?
  - I wouldn't change a thing.
 It was just right

+I spent approx 8 hours on the project, not including setup time.